Non-Gaussianity as a signature of a quantum theory of gravity: Non-Gaussianity as a signature of quantum gravity

 \section{Non-Gaussianity as a signature of quantum gravity}

-Consider a free, real scalar quantum field.
+Consider a free, real scalar quantum field $\hat{\phi}$.
 The Hamiltonian of this system can be written as a collection of quantum simple harmonic oscillators: $\hat{H} = \sum_k \hbar \omega_k [ \hat{a}\da_k \hat{a}_k + 1/2]$, where $\hat{a}\da_k$ and $\hat{a}_k$ are creation and annihilation operators of mode $k$; $\omega_k$ is the angular frequency; and we have assumed a discrete mode spectrum for simplicity \cite{peskin1995introduction}.
 For each oscillator we can associate position and momentum-like operators, $\hat{x}_k := \hat{a}_k + \hat{a}_k\da$ and $\hat{p}_k := i(\hat{a}\da_k - \hat{a})$, known as quadrature operators, which are observables with a continuous eigenspectra: $\hat{x}_k |x \rangle_k = x_k | x\rangle_k$ and $\hat{p}_k |p \rangle_k = p_k | p\rangle_k$.
 The quadrature eigenvalues, $x_k$ and $p_k$, can be used as continuous variables to describe the entire quantum field system, and we can view this as a continuous phase space on which we encode our quantum information \cite{GQI}.
-This approach to encoding quantum information can also be straightforwardly extended to general bosonic and fermionic quantum fields \cite{Corney_2005,FermionGauss,NonEqQFT,greplova2013quantum}.
+This approach to encoding quantum information can also be straightforwardly extended to general bosonic and fermionic quantum fields \cite{Corney_2005,FermionGauss,NonEqQFT,greplova2013quantum,hackl2018aspects,dangniam2018quantum}.

-Rather than describing this system using a density operator $\hat{\rho}$, an equivalent representation is provided by the Wigner function \cite{PhysRev.40.749}.
+Rather than describing this scalar field system using a density operator $\hat{\rho}$, an equivalent representation is provided by the Wigner function \cite{PhysRev.40.749}.
 This is a quasi-probability distribution defined over phase space, analogous to probability distributions used in classical statistical mechanics.
-For example, for a single mode, the Wigner function can be obtained through \cite{hillerym106connel}:
+For example, for a single mode of a scalar field, the Wigner function can be obtained through \cite{hillerym106connel}:

 $W_{\hat{\rho}}(x, p)$ is a quasi-probability distribution since, although it takes on real values and is normalized to unity, it can also take on negative values.
-The states for which the Wigner function takes on negative values, therefore, have no classical counterpart, and are considered to be highly non-classical states \cite{Kenfack_2004}.
+The states for which the above Wigner function takes on negative values, therefore, have no classical counterpart, and are considered to be highly non-classical states \cite{Kenfack_2004}.